Garden Gate Installation Cost

 Type of Gate

 Different types of gates will require different installation methods.
-Some gates may be more difficult to install than others, and so could increase the length of time that the job takes.
-The longer the job takes, the more you can expect to pay for labour.
+Some gates may be more difficult to install than others, and so could increase the length of time that the job takes and how much labour costs.

 Size of Gate

 The size of the gate can also affect the overall cost of the job.
-A larger gate will usually cost more to buy and will also take longer to install.
+A larger gate will usually take longer to install, meaning higher labour costs, and it will also be more expensive for materials.
+That's one reason why the cost to install a driveway gate is generally higher than installing a smaller garden gate.

 Ease of Access